Robin and Marian: Cast

+Production

+Filming

+Principal photography took place in the late summer of 1975, on location in Spain.
+Hepburn had not been on a film set in eight years since the production of Wait Until Dark in early 1967, and was now 46 years old.
+According to some personal accounts, Hepburn was very self conscious of how she appeared on screen, as she had been away from acting for nearly a decade and didn’t know how her more mature face would be perceived on camera.
+For her, Robin And Marian is notable for being the first movie where she portrays a character of her actual age, with Marian's character age even being a few years older than Hepburn's at the time.
+In her first appearance on The Tonight Show Starring Johnny Carson on 30 March 1976 to promote the film, Hepburn revealed filming occurred over the course of only seven weeks due to advances in how pictures were made.

 Reception

 The film generally received positive reviews by critics on its release.

 Roger Ebert was positive towards Connery and Hepburn as Robin and Marian, although he was uncertain about "history repeating itself" in regard to the plot.
 According to Ebert, "What prevents the movie from really losing its way, though, are the performances of Sean Connery and Audrey Hepburn in the title roles.
 No matter what the director and the writer may think, Connery and Hepburn seem to have arrived at a tacit understanding between themselves about their characters.
 They glow.
 They really do seem in love.
 And they project as marvelously complex, fond, tender people; the passage of 20 years has given them grace and wisdom."
 He also approved of the film's cinematography when compared to early films of the genre, noting that "Lester photographs them with more restraint than he might have used 10 years ago.
 His active camera is replaced here by a visual tempo more suited to bittersweet nostalgia.
 He photographs Sherwood Forest and its characters with a nice off-hand realism that's better than the pretentious solemnity we sometimes get in historical pictures".
 Time Out also gave the film a positive review.
 Time Out stated "There are quite a few typical Lester gags on the fringes of its tale...but the movie is conceived and executed in an elegiac key (not unlike Siegel's The Shootist), and played with an unfashionable depth of feeling (especially by Connery and Hepburn, both terrific)".

 The film is recognized by American Film Institute in these lists: